-Nikon D3300 versus Nikon D3400
+Nikon D3300 vs D3400

-The Nikon D3300 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in January 2014 and August 2016.
+The Nikon D3300 and the Nikon D3400 are two digital cameras that were announced, respectively, in January 2014 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

 In this particular case, the Nikon D3300 and the Nikon D3400 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the D3400 is slightly heavier (3 percent) than the D3300.
 In this context, it is worth noting that neither the D3300 nor the D3400 are weather-sealed.

-|Nikon D3300»||4.9 in||3.9 in||3.0 in||15.2 oz||700||no||2014||499||Nikon D3300|
+|Nikon D3300»||4.9 in||3.9 in||3.0 in||15.2 oz||700||n||Jan 2014||499||Nikon D3300|

-|Nikon D3400 (⇒ lft)||4.9 in||3.9 in||3.0 in||15.7 oz||1200||no||2016||499||Nikon D3400|
+|Nikon D3400«||4.9 in||3.9 in||3.0 in||15.7 oz||1200||n||Aug 2016||499||Nikon D3400|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.